sushant12/sushant12.github.io/status.md

 Hey yo,

-* Solving at least one kata in codewars.com
+* Lifting weights again.
+No pain no gain.
+Ligament is healing.
-* Resting my wrsit because I tore my ligament and cracked my bones.
+* Wokring again at a software company
 * Reading a lot
-* Trying to register Grasruts
+* Trying to get push Grasruts to success